Sachanime/Discord.js-Template/README.md

 Next, you can edit your new project with an IDE like [Visual Studio Code](https://code.visualstudio.com/)

 ## Discord Intents
+> \[!IMPORTANT]\
-You must declare Discord Itents to use differents events
+> You must declare Discord Itents to use differents events<br>

-To use Discord Privileged Intents, you must activate it on [Discord Developer Portal](https://discord.com/developers/applications) in your bot settings
+> To use Discord Privileged Intents, you must activate it on [Discord Developer Portal](https://discord.com/developers/applications) in your bot settings

-You can use a list of Discord Intents you need with `intentsBits`, or use a code with `intentsCode`<br>
 > \[!NOTE]\
+>You can use a list of Discord Intents you need with `intentsBits`, or use a code with `intentsCode`<br>
 > To use `intentsCode`, you can use [Discord Itents Calculator](https://discord-intents-calculator.vercel.app/)<br>
 > Also, you can see events you can use with Discord Intents checked